christopher5106/christopher5106.github.io/_posts/2016-10-21-1d-grid-lstm-and-the-xor-problem.markdown

 ---
 layout: post
-title:  "1D grid LSTM and the XOR problem"
+title:  "1-grid LSTM and the XOR problem"
 date:   2016-10-21 17:00:51
 categories: deep learning
 ---

-A short post about a very nice classifier, the 1D-Grid-LSTM, and its application on the XOR problem, as proposed in []().
+A short post about a very nice classifier, the 1-Grid-LSTM, and its application on the XOR problem, as proposed in [Nal Kalchbrenner, Ivo Danihelka, Alex Graves paper](https://arxiv.org/abs/1507.01526).

 The XOR problem consists in predicting the parity of a string of bits, 0 and 1.
 If the sum of the bits is odd, the target is the 0.
 If the sum of the bits is even, the target is 1.